NTsolakis/Nano-Siege/docs/nano-tech-upgrades.md

 **Placement Starter Anomalies (super-rare, Level 3 starters):**
 - **Orbital Range Uplink** — Cannons you place start with Range Level 3 for free.
 - **Ballistic Turbo Lattice** — Cannons you place start with Fire Rate Level 3 for free.
-- **Cascade Firing Lattice** — Splash towers you place start with Fire Rate Level 3 for free.
+- **Cascade Firing Lattice** — Moarter towers you place start with Fire Rate Level 3 for free.
 - **Diffraction Halo** — Lasers you place start with Range Level 3 for free.
 - **Quantum Pulse Accelerator** — Lasers you place start with Fire Rate Level 3 for free.

 **Module Starters (super-rare, both modules on spawn):**
 - **Cryo-Thermal Siege Array** — Cannons you place start with both Slow and Burn Modules installed.
-- **Cascade Cryo-Thermal Core** — Splash towers you place start with both Slow and Burn Modules installed.
+- **Cascade Cryo-Thermal Core** — Moarter towers you place start with both Slow and Burn Modules installed.
 - **Prismatic Lockdown Beam** — Lasers you place start with both Slow and Burn Modules installed.

 **Base Damage Boosters (Anomalies):**